leulgeb/ETOTCmembership/replit.md

 ```

 ## Recent Changes
+- **November 30, 2025**: Added automatic email receipt sending after every payment
+- **November 30, 2025**: Bulk payments now generate ONE receipt for all months in a single transaction
+- **November 30, 2025**: Added year completion detection and certificate generation when all 12 months are paid
+- **November 30, 2025**: Configured Flask-Mail with SMTP environment variables for email functionality
 - **November 14, 2025**: Made member names clickable in admin home view for easier navigation to member details
 - **November 14, 2025**: Imported to Replit environment, configured workflow for Flask app on port 5000, set up deployment with Gunicorn, added .gitignore for Python, configured secure environment variables (ADMIN_PASSWORD, SESSION_SECRET)
 - **October 18, 2025**: Initial project setup with Flask application, authentication system, admin and member dashboards, and sample data